China to blast 2 astronauts into space on Monday

-BEIJING (AP) — Officials have unveiled plans for Monday’s launch of China’s latest space mission in which two astronauts will be blasted into space and will dock with an orbiting space lab.
+BEIJING (AP) — Chinese officials unveiled plans for Monday’s launch of the country’s latest space mission in which two astronauts will be blasted into space and will dock with an orbiting space lab.

-Wu Ping, deputy director of China’s manned space engineering office, says the Shenzhou 11 spacecraft will be launched at 7:30 a.m. on Monday.
+The Shenzhou 11 spacecraft will be launched at 7:30 a.m., said Wu Ping, deputy director of China’s manned space engineering office, in a televised news conference.

-Wu says the spacecraft will dock with the Tiangong 2 space station within two days and the astronauts will stay there for 30 days to conduct experiments.
+The spacecraft will dock with the Tiangong 2 space station within two days and the astronauts will stay there for 30 days to test the complex’s ability to support their life.
+They will also conduct medical and scientific experiments, Wu said.

 Most Read Stories